projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    ptdev de-assignment control flow

+VT-d Interrupt-remapping
+************************

+The VT-d interrupt-remapping architecture enables system software to control and censor external interrupt requests generated by all sources including those from interrupt controllers (I/OxAPICs), MSI/MSI-X capable devices including endpoints, root-ports and Root-Complex integrated end-points.
+ACRN forces to enabled VT-d interrupt-remapping feature for security reasons.
+If the VT-d hardware doesn't support interrupt-remapping, then ACRN will refuse to boot VMs.
+VT-d Interrupt-remapping is NOT related to the translation from physical interrupt to virtual interrupt or vice versa.
+The term VT-d interrupt-remapping remaps the interrupt index in the VT-d interrupt-remapping table to the physical interrupt vector after checking the external interrupt request is valid.
+Translation physical vector to virtual vector is still needed to be done by hypervisor, which is also described in the below section :ref:`_interrupt-remapping`.

 MMIO Remapping
 **************

 For PCI MMIO BAR, hypervisor builds EPT mapping between virtual BAR and physical BAR, then VM can access MMIO directly.
+There is one exception, MSI-X table is also in a MMIO BAR.
+Hypervisor needs to trap the accesses to MSI-X table.
+So the page(s) having MSI-X table should not be accessed by guest directly.
+EPT mapping is not built for these pages having MSI-X table.

 Device configuration emulation
 ******************************

 PCI configuration is based on access of port 0xCF8/CFC.
-ACRN implements PCI configuration emulation to handle 0xCF8/CFC to control PCI device through two paths: implemented in hypervisor or in SOS device model.
+ACRN implements PCI configuration emulation to handle 0xCF8/CFC to control PCI device through two paths: implemented in hypervisor or in Service VM device model.

 - When configuration emulation is in the hypervisor, the interception of 0xCF8/CFC port and emulation of PCI configuration space access are tricky and unclean.
-Therefore the final solution is to reuse the PCI emulation infrastructure of SOS device model.
+Therefore the final solution is to reuse the PCI emulation infrastructure of Service VM device model.
 The hypervisor routes the UOS 0xCF8/CFC access to device model, and keeps blind to the physical PCI devices.
 Upon receiving UOS PCI configuration space access request, device model needs to emulate some critical space, for instance,